DroneResponse/hardware-tests/README.md

 ls /dev/ttyUSB*

 ```
-To run the code, in the first temrinal, launch the mavros and ROS master using this command:
+To run the code, in the first terminal, launch the mavros and ROS master using this command:

 ```bash
 roslaunch dr_hardware_tests mavros.launch

 ```
 The launch file is located under catkin_ws/src/dr_hardware_tests/launch/mavros.launch.
-The code has been tested using baudrate of 921600 following the instructions on this [documentation](https://docs.px4.io/master/en/companion_computer/pixhawk_companion.html).
+The code has been tested using a baud-rate of 921600 following the instructions on this [documentation](https://docs.px4.io/master/en/companion_computer/pixhawk_companion.html).
 For any other baud rate, the following line in the launch file needs to be modified:

 ```bash
 <arg name="fcu_url" default="/dev/ttyUSB0:921600"/>